ComputationalThermodynamics/MAGEMin_C.jl/README.md

   LLVM: libLLVM-14.0.6 (ORCJIT, apple-m1)
   Threads: 8 on 8 virtual cores
 ```
-The function `multi_point_minimization` will automatically utilize parallelization if you run it on >1 threads.
+The function `multi_point_minim` will automatically utilize parallelization if you run it on >1 threads.